Support and counselling

 Under the Access to Information Regulations 2005, birth relatives are allowed to seek out information about their adopted relative.
 They can then try to trace and contact them.

-Adoption support and intermediary agencies, such as After Adoption and PACT are able to offer tracing and intermediary services for birth relatives of adopted adults.
+Adoption support and intermediary agencies, such as PAC UK are able to offer tracing and intermediary services for birth relatives of adopted adults.
 Both the applicant and the adopted person must be aged 18 or over, and the applicant will need to be able to prove their relationship to the adopted person.

 The Adoption Contact Register